DibboBhai/Robo_Racer_Robot/README.md

 In our case we will use only 2 channels.
 One channels will help in controling the forward left and forward right wheel and other channel will help in controlling the forward right and backward wheel.

+By experimentation we received the data that the input values of the transmitter varies between 1800 at maximum and 1200 at minimum.

 - Left wheels (both backward and forward) control ---> channel 2
 - Right wheels (both backward and forward) control ---> channel 3